 Plainville is located in southeastern Massachusetts, about 31 miles southwest of Boston and 13 miles north of Providence, Rhode Island.
-Its location near the intersection of Routes 152 and

-106 and close to Rtes 495 and 95 make it accessible to the townspeople and to those visiting from other communities.
+Its location near the intersection of Routes 152 and 106 and close to Rtes 495 and 95 make it accessible to the townspeople and to those visiting from other communities.

 The Plainville Public Schools are comprised of two elementary schools, Anna Ware Jackson School and Beatrice H. Wood School.
-The Anna Ware Jackson School was built in spring 2001 and it consists of Grades Pre-K to 3 students.
+The Anna Ware Jackson School was built in spring 2001 Draft Report by Technology Committee - 2 - Revised as of 02/1/14 and it consists of Grades Pre-K to 3 students.
 The Beatrice H. Wood School, which was originally located on South Street (about 2.4 miles from Jackson School), moved to a new location in spring 2004, and it consists of Grades 4 to 6 students.
 Currently, the Jackson School is located adjacent to Beatrice H. Wood School which has made it accessible and convenient for the Plainville staff in this campus environment.